metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 	* => the WebUI of your bpartners will now include info about the bidding in Preisanfrage
 	* => RfQ Response (Ausschreibung Antwort), Invited: date of publishing is added

+1. Check your emails
-1. You shall receive the info email for the procurement bidding for each user of your bpartners
+	* => you shall receive the info email for the procurement bidding for each user of your bpartners
 	* => there are 2 different mail templates for the info, one for when qty is set, and one when not; make sure it's the correct one for your set up!
 	* => the attached jaspers include all info for your RfQ (P0001, qties etc.) and the info for each bparter (address, user etc.) as well